 Geographic Distribution and Habitat

 The small but fierce western pygmy marmoset is a New World monkey and native to the western Amazon Basin.
 The western Amazon Basin covers the northwestern region of Brazil, southern Colombia, eastern Peru and Ecuador, and northern Bolivia.
-These arboreal monkeys can usually be found where the vegetation is dense, near rivers or floodplains, jumping through the understory up to 66 ft (20 m) from ground level or clinging to tree trunks to feed on sap and gum.
+These arboreal (tree-dwelling) monkeys can usually be found where the vegetation is dense, near rivers or floodplains, jumping through the understory up to 66 ft (20 m) from ground level or clinging to tree trunks to feed on sap and gum.
 However, due to their small size, pygmy marmosets can be easy prey for eagles, hawks, wild cats, and snakes, so they prefer to stay in the understory of evergreen forests and avoid the top of the canopy and forest floor.

 Size, Weight, and Lifespan

 The pygmy marmoset is the New World’s smallest monkey, and one of the smallest monkeys in the world!
 Adults are 4.6 to 6.2 in (12 to 16 cm) long and weigh about 3 to 5 oz (85 to 140 g).
-Females are sometimes slightly heavier than the males, but pygmy marmosets are not sexually dimorphic.
+Females are sometimes slightly heavier than males, but pygmy marmosets are not sexually dimorphic.
 These monkeys are so small, they can fit into a human hand and weigh as much as a deck of cards or a baseball.
 Their tails are longer than their bodies, measuring 6.8 to 9 in (17-23 cm), and are used to help these tiny creatures maintain their balance as they climb and jump between trees.
 However, unlike spider, woolly, and howler monkeys, their tail is not prehensile.
+It cannot grasp or hold objects.
 Pygmy marmosets can live to be 12 years old in the wild and up to 18 years in captivity.

 A soft thick mane of golden brown fur, flecked with white and black, covers western pygmy marmosets’ heads.
 The mane stretches down around their large brown eyes and mouths and covers the ears.
 A small white stripe extends between their eyes and white brushstrokes of fur dot the corners of their mouths.
 Flexible necks can rotate their heads 180 degrees—useful when on the alert for predators.